The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 It seems that one of the reasons behind this increase in penalty fees and charges is the increasing number of people taking out financial products with more than one provider.
 In fact, it's estimated that a quarter of people in the UK now have financial products with several providers.

 Three million people in Britain have a current account, a savings account and a credit card held with different providers.
 This can make keeping track of finances more difficult - leading to unexpected fees and charges.

 However, there are ways that you could avoid being hit with charges you hadn't planned for.
-For example, there are some accounts that don't charge penalty fees - such as the thinkmoney Personal Account, an alternative to a standard bank account.
+For example, there are some accounts that don't charge penalty fees - such as the thinkmoney Managed Current Account, an alternative to a standard bank account.